anthill-tec/btrfs-subvolume-tools/docs/do-backup.md

 ## SEE ALSO

-* `create-subvolume.sh` - Creates BTRFS subvolumes with optional backup
+* `create-subvolume` - Creates BTRFS subvolumes with optional backup
-* `configure-snapshots.sh` - Configures BTRFS snapshot schedules
+* `configure-snapshots` - Configures BTRFS snapshot schedules

 ## AUTHOR